 If you are making burgers or sausages, the breast part of the chicken would be best.
 Thighs and drumsticks are also recommended for best meat yield.
 In spite of all these, you can use any part of the chicken’s body to extract the meat.

 Best Way to Grind Chicken Meat in a Grinder:

 The amount of fat content in meat is matters more than the cut.
 Choose a piece of meat that has a remarkable amount of fat.
 If you need an extra juicy burger, you can ask the butcher to pour some extra backfat to grind it into the meat.

 Cut it into pieces:

-Before put the chicken meat into the grinder, make sure to cut it into a small chunk.
+Before putting the chicken meat into the grinder, make sure to cut it into small chunks.
 The smaller the chunks, the easier it will be to grind.

 Grinding Chicken in a meat grinder is always been an easy task at home.
 Just take care of some tips and tricks that have been discussed earlier in this article.
 Everyone should try grinding chicken in a meat grinder at least once because the home grounded chicken meat is far better than the one you own from the supermarket in many ways like health, hygiene, and taste.